Radio Frequency Interference (RFI) Troubleshooting and Elimination

 FIRST THINGS FIRST (THE BASICS)

-The nice thing about our Modular Filters ... is that they're modular!
+The nice thing about our Modular Filters... is that they're modular!
 It only takes a second to plug it in and see if it helps.
 On some jobs, you may need the filters at the KSU, or both the KSU and the phone.
 They can't all be easy.
-Click HERE to view RF Eliminator Placement Bulletin to see placement options for different types of installations.
+Check our RF Eliminator Placement Bulletin to see placement options for different types of installations.

 Putting the filters in the right place is absolutely necessary!
 They will do nothing if they aren't in the right place, to block the RF from the piece of cable that's acting like an antenna, which is bringing the RF into the phone or system.
-Click HERE to see our RF Troubleshooting Flow Chart , which tells you how to determine where you need filters.
+Our RF Troubleshooting Flow Chart, can help you determine where you need filters.

 Please note that you can call and ask us where to put the filters, but we won't know without going through the Troubleshooting Flow Chart ourselves.

-If I was on a service call, those are the exact things I would do (which is how I came up with the Flow Chart ).
+If I was on a service call, those are the exact things I would do (which is how I came up with the Flow Chart).
 There are no shortcuts, and there's no magic.
 You might luck out and guess correctly where to put the filters, but you'd be wrong more often than right, and spend a lot of time chasing your tail (which is true of troubleshooting anything in the wrong order).
 The secret of being a good repairman is simply knowing how to troubleshoot - not necessarily having to know anything about the gizmo that's broken.
 Always start at one end or the other.
-I personally usually start at the beginning, and add things back until the problem returns.
-Starting in the middle will kick you in the ass more often than not (and take you a lot longer to find the problem).
+I personally usually start at the beginning and add things back until the problem returns.
+Starting in the middle will more often than not take you a lot longer to find the problem.

 Here are the basics to try without buying Filters:

 • Ground the spare pairs at the frame!